insideout10/wordlift-plugin/src/readme.txt

 == More Information ==
 WordLift is **happily developed** by [InSideOut10](http://blog.insideout.io/about-us).

-[InSideOut10](http://blog.insideout.io/about-us) delivers strategic digital communication tools for enterprises and organisations.
+InSideOut10 delivers strategic digital communication tools for enterprises and organisations.

-[InSideOut10](http://blog.insideout.io/about-us) uses artificial intelligence and semantic networks to collect, analyse and link relevant contents with data.
+InSideOut10 uses artificial intelligence and semantic networks to collect, analyse and link relevant contents with data.

-Our goal is to **help journalists connect and share experiences with their readers** as well as **structuring knowledge in machine-readable form**.
+Our goal is to **help blogger, journalists and content creators connect and share experiences with their readers** as well as **structuring knowledge in machine-readable form**.

 = Why we are doing this =

-Our goal is an *utopian one* and has to do with **organizing the World’s information knowledge** by providing tools that everyone can use.
+Our mission is an *utopian one*: **organize the world general knowledge** by providing tools that everyone can use.

 = In open source we trust =

 **WordLift** is built on **open source software**. <br /> **WordLift** uses **open source tools for natural language and semantic processing**. <br />

+= In data ownership we trust =

+We believe content creators should **own, retain and exploit** the **value of the metadata they create**.